 What You Can Do to Ease Pain After an Operation

 Trained physiotherapists will guide patients through specific exercises to help with their injuries.
 An aspect of these exercises that is frequently emphasized is breathing.
 Being mindful of breath during a challenging physical activity can provide many benefits.

-- Timed Breathing: using a consistent number scheme, inhale for a certain period of time, hold breath, and release.
-A popular example of this is 4-7-8 breathing, which begins with inhaling while you count to four, holding breath until the count of seven, and releasing to the count of eight.
+- Timed breathing: using a consistent number scheme, inhale for a certain period of time, hold breath, and release.
+A popular example of this is 4-7-8 breathing, which begins with inhaling while you count to 4, holding your breath until the count of 7, and releasing to the count of 8.

-Certain treatments like Platelet-Rich Plasma (PRP) Therapy can greatly reduce a patient’s symptoms as well.
-Using a patient’s own cells, doctors can inject a concentrated version of healing cells directly into an injury site.
-This can provide a myriad of benefits, including:
+Certain regenerative treatments or orthobiologic methods like platelet-rich plasma (PRP) therapy and cell-based therapies can greatly reduce a patient’s symptoms.
+Using a patient’s own cells or “autologous” tissues, doctors can inject a concentrated dose of healing cells directly into an injury site.

-Other, similar procedures like Stem Cell Therapy can offer similar benefits as well.
-Consult with a doctor to find out if either is right for your personal healing process.
+Contact CELLAXYS today to find out if either is right for your healing process.